yuzhouguangc/yuguang_website/_pages/services.md

 - Learning on Graphs Conference (LoG), 2022.

 - Neural Information Processing Systems (NeurIPS), 2022.

-- The International Conference on Machine Learning (ICML), 2022.

-- SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), 2022.

 - The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD), 2022.